arnu515/erlang-etf.js/README.md

 The Erlang floating point implementation does not support `±Inf` or `NaN`.
 However, this library does not handle that (for conversion to JS).

-Also, the older `FLOAT_EXT` format is implemented for version `131`, but this may change.

 ## Atoms

 Atoms are returned as an object of the `Atom` class.
 The `ATOM_EXT` and `SMALL_ATOM_EXT` parsers don't actually check if the